Quiara Alegría Hudes

-Quiara Alegría Hudes (born 1977) is an American playwright, producer, lyricist and essayist.
-She is best known for writing the book for the musical In the Heights, and screenplay for its film adaptation.
-Hudes' first play in her Elliot Trilogy, Elliot, A Soldier's Fugue was a finalist for the 2007 Pulitzer Prize for Drama; she received the 2012 Pulitzer Prize for Drama for her second play in that trilogy, Water by the Spoonful.
+Quiara Alegría Hudes (born September 22, 1977) is an American playwright, producer, lyricist and essayist.
+She is best known for writing the book for the musical In the Heights (2007), and screenplay for its film adaptation.
+Hudes' first play in her Elliot Trilogy, Elliot, a Soldier's Fugue was a finalist for the 2007 Pulitzer Prize for Drama.
+She received the 2012 Pulitzer Prize for Drama for Water by the Spoonful, her second play in that trilogy.

-Early life
+Early life and education

 Hudes was born in 1977 in Philadelphia, Pennsylvania, to a Jewish father and a Puerto Rican mother.
-They raised her in West Philadelphia, where she began composing music and writing.
+They raised her in West Philadelphia, where she began writing and composing music as a child.
 She studied at the Mary Louise Curtis Branch of Settlement Music School, taking piano lessons with Dolly Krasnopolsky.
-She has stated that although she is of "Puerto Rican and Jewish blood", she was "raised by two Puerto Rican parents."
-Her step-father was a Puerto Rican entrepreneur.
+Hudes has said that, although she is of "Puerto Rican and Jewish blood", she was "raised by two Puerto Rican parents."
+Her birth parents separated and her step-father was a Puerto Rican entrepreneur.

-Hudes graduated from Philadelphias Central High School.
-She studied music composition at Yale University, where she earned her BA in 1999.
-She subsequently attended Brown University, where she received an MFA in playwriting in 2004.
+Hudes graduated from Central High School in Philadelphia, and then studied music composition at Yale University as a first generation college student, where she earned her BA degree in 1999.
+She subsequently completed graduate work at Brown University, where she received an MFA in playwriting in 2004.
 She is a resident writer at New Dramatists and a previous Page 73 Playwriting Fellow.

 In 2012, Hudes was a visiting playwright at Wesleyan University in Middletown, Connecticut.
 She returned in 2014, serving as the Shapiro Distinguished Professor of Writing and Theater until 2017.

 Career

 The original Off-Broadway production of In the Heights received the Lucille Lortel Award and Outer Critics Circle Award for Best Musical.
 It was named Best Musical by New York magazine, Best of 2007 by The New York Times, and the Hispanic Organization of Latin Actors HOLA Award for Outstanding Achievement in Playwriting.

 In 2010, she was named a Fellow by United States Artists.
 Hudes's first children's book, In My Neighborhood, was published by Arthur Levine Books, an imprint of Scholastic Inc, in 2010.

-On October 27, 2011, Quiara Alegría Hudes was the first Latin woman to be inducted into Central High School's Alumni Hall of Fame.
-In October 2016, a new musical Hudes wrote along with singer/songwriter Erin McKeown titled Miss You Like Hell opened at the La Jolla Playhouse directed by Lear deBessonet and starring Daphne Rubin-Vega.
+On October 27, 2011, Hudes was the first Latina woman to be inducted into Central High School's Alumni Hall of Fame.
+In October 2016, a new musical she wrote along with singer/songwriter Erin McKeown titled Miss You Like Hell opened at the La Jolla Playhouse, directed by Lear deBessonet and starring Daphne Rubin-Vega.

 Plays and musicals

 Yemaya's Belly

-Hudes' first play, Yemaya's Belly, received the 2003 Clauder Competition for New England Playwriting, the Paula Vogel Award in Playwriting, and the Kennedy Center/ACTF Latina Playwriting Award and had productions at the Portland Stage Company (2005), the Signature Theatre (2005), and Miracle Theatre (2004).
+Hudes' first play, Yemaya's Belly, received the 2003 Clauder Competition for New England Playwriting, the Paula Vogel Award in Playwriting, and the Kennedy Center/ACTF Latina Playwriting Award.
+It had productions at Miracle Theatre (2004), and the Portland Stage Company (2005) and Signature Theatre (2005).